FairWell-dev/FairWell/README.md

 The chart depicts the trade-off between accuracy and fairness, where generally models that are more accurate tend to also exhibit a larger amount of bias.
 The selection of which model to use is hence highly subjective and varies on a case-by-case basis, depending on the priorities of the project.

+## Challenges

+Our implmentation process involved us utilising new technologies.
+Most of our team were new to PyTorch and the 60 minute tutorial helped us familiarise ourselves with the package.
+Our team had to research extensively on other new technologies such as StreamLit, FairTorch and AIF360 in a short period of time to implement into our solution.
+This was extremely time consuming and tedious as we had to dig into the documentation to discover the limitations of these tools and pivot our implementation plan accordingly.

+We did not have a subject matter expert on AI Fairness in our team, thus we had dive deep into documentations on the topic.
+Sieving through all the resources available posed a challenge without an SME to validate our findings.
+Even after we have gained a fair understanding of AI Fairness, we have found that the topic itself is subjective.
+Fairness assessment is specific to each use case.
+Fairness does not have one single definition and varies accross different situations and scenarios.
+This poses as a challenge when researching on the various metrics and mathematics involved in assessing bias.
+This took many iterations of trial and error with different technologies, even to the point of implementing the mathetical formulae from scratch.

+## Accomplishments

+We created a framework for building Responsible Machine Learning Models, providing structure to the subjective process of integrating fairness into machine learning pipelines.
+Furthermore, with our fully functional, user-friendly, and intepretable web application, we have made AI Fairness accessible to all.

+## Conclusion and Future Work

+FairWell provides a hollistic approach to incorporating Responsible AI practices into their machine learning workflows.
+We will continue to interate and improve on FairWell in future.
+This includes making FairWell available for multiclass classification and regression problems, expanding supported machine learning libraries beyond PyTorch, and automating model building and tuning.
+With FairWell, we aim to make all models fair and well, so you can bid farewell to unknown model bias.

+## Conclusion and Future Work

+- Mention all is fair and well

+- Work on multiclass classification and regression problems
+- Integrate with other machine learning libraries (e.g. sklearn, TensorFlow)
+- Automate model building and tuning

 ## Tools and Technologies Used

 - PyTorch